 Just fill out this INQUIRY FORM to start letting your Peru travel dreams come true!

 Head to my Travel Design Page to learn more about what I can do for you and to read my FAQs

 There are tons of options when it comes to hiking the Inca Trail to Machu Picchu, as well as hiking other trails in the surrounding Cusco region with Inca Ruins.
 These treks can be anywhere from 2-8 days, so it depends on how much hiking you want to do/how much money you want to spend.

-Not really up for a 4-day hike (I really like being able to shower tbh), I chose the path of taking the train the day before my visit to Machu Picchu.
-We left from Cusco (the only station is Poroy Station), which is about a 25-minute drive from the city center and cost around 30 soles.
+Not really up for a 4-day hike mostly due to time constraints, we chose to take the train to Machu Picchu town.
+We left Cusco early in the morning to arrive in Aguas Calientes by midday.
+The only station in Cusco is Poroy Station which takes about a 25-minute drive from the city center and costs around 30 soles.

-The next train up is a HUGE gap, called the Hiram Bingham and cost over $400 USD, which was crazy.
-It looked super nice and if I had the money I might consider taking it, but it didn’t look that fancy to me.
+The next train class up is a HUGE gap.
+The Hiram Bingham costs over $400 USD, which is WILD.
+It looked super nice, and if I had the money I might consider taking it, but it didn’t look that fancy to me.
 Regardless, Vista Dome to Aguas Calientes is the way to go!

 You leave early in the morning, ride a bus for 6 hours, get to the ruins Midday, leave.
 There are also two-day trips with buses you can take and different ways to get there.
 When you get to Cusco ask your hostel, these are probably the cheapest way to get to Machu Picchu, though possibly also the least rewarding.

 The Town Before Machu Picchu – Aguas Calientes